oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    This migration requires source database must be running in ARCHIVELOG mode.

-   However source database we have provisioned in this livelab is not running in ARCHIVELOG mode by default.
+   Source database we have provisioned in this livelab is not running in ARCHIVELOG mode by default.

    Please follow below document and enable ARCHIVELOG mode.